| Where

 loss in fluidity until it suddenly solidifies at

 0 degrees Celsius.
 (Geertz: ibid.).
+There were three

 major considerations that led to and supported